 This isn't to say it's ugly, but you can actually hear where the extra bucks have gone in the JBL model's sound design.

 In addition, the volume reduction of wired headphones (passive volume limiting) like this one isn't that predictable: if you're using a device with a powerful amplifier, they can play louder than advertised and that's something to be aware of.

-I wouldn't connect this to your hi-fi set at home, nothing with a large amplifier, and stick with iPads, phones, Chromebooks and other laptops.
+I would therefore not connect this to your hi-fi set at home, nothing with a large amplifier, and keep it iPads, phones, Chromebooks, and other laptops.

 Second, the Onanoff set is far too small for most kids over the age of 6.
 The bigger kids immediately dismissed this pair as being too tight on their heads.